anovik/YandexTranslateCSharpSdk/README.md

 # YandexTranslateCSharpSdk
-C# Wrapper for Yandex.Translate API
+C# Wrapper for Yandex Translate API

 https://tech.yandex.com/translate

-Project includes C# library with wrapper methods for Yandex.Translate API and Visual Studio unit tests for this library.
+Project includes C# library with wrapper methods for Yandex Translate API and Visual Studio unit tests for this library.

 Requires .NET Framework 4.5 or higher.
 The library is based on HttpClient.